valladao/cv/README.md

 #### Additional contributions

 1. Implemented delivery customization using Shopify Functions, tailored for Shopify Plus checkout.
-2. Project changing/updating Decathlon visual identity system (VIS), per the opportunity of the Paris Olympic games.
+2. Applied Decathlon’s new visual identity system (VIS) to the e-commerce platform in preparation for the Paris Olympic Games (Jan–Mar 2024).
-3. Participation in BairesDev as Mentor in additional projects: Pendulum Life, etc, etc
+3. Acted as a mentor in additional BairesDev projects such as Pendulum Life, AKQA, Cierant, Red Ventures

 ---